Male fertility and virility: what they have in common and what differentiates them

 It's okay to talk about infertility with someone other than your partner.
 There is nothing to be ashamed of because you can be an infertile man with a lot of sexual appetite and also the opposite.

-Much is said about the "headache" of women when they have no sexual appetite.
+There is a lot of talk about women's “headache” when they have no sexual appetite.
 But what about men?
 Don't they have ups and downs?

-Well of course I do.
-You as a man, as a PERSON, have moments when you have more energy and other stages with less energy and little desire.
-The changes of season also affect you, your diet, habits, mood, stress ...
+Well of course yes.
+You as a man, as a PERSON, have moments in which you have more energy and other stages with less energy and little desire.
+Season changes also affect you, your diet, habits, mood, stress...

 And the cliché that men always feel like it is not true either.

-But let's see how fertility and sexual appetite are related to each other.
+But let's see what relationship fertility and sexual appetite have with each other.

-That is the only common point they have.
+That's the only point in common they have.

-Infertility problems have specific treatments and those of lack of desire have very different ones.
+Infertility problems have specific treatments and lack of desire problems have very different ones.

-If you think about it, can you get a woman pregnant by having sex with her only once?
-Surely you know a case.
-Didn't it take an extra effort?
+If you think about it, can you get a woman pregnant by having sex with her just once?
+Surely you know of some cases.
+Didn't it take extra effort?

-Although the more you try, the more likely you are, it is also true that the more times in a row you ejaculate, the lower the amount of sperm.
+Although the more you try, the more likely you are, it is also true that the more times you ejaculate in a row, the lower the number of sperm.

-In the same way that having a period is not synonymous with female fertility, nor is a man's sexual vigor indicative of his reproductive capacity.
+In the same way that having your period is not synonymous with female fertility, neither is a man's sexual vigor indicative of his reproductive capacity.

 False myths about male infertility

-Since we are we will continue to tear down false beliefs of "popular wisdom."
-Medical advances have long shown us that we have to put aside the assumptions of the past, created by a much less open-minded society.
+While we are at it, we are going to continue demolishing false beliefs of “popular wisdom.”
+Medical advances have long shown us that we need to let go of the assumptions of the past, created by a much less open-minded society.

 Masturbation affects fertility

-Directly does not affect.
-While it is true that long periods of abstinence decrease testosterone levels, and therefore sexual appetite, it does not affect sperm quality, and therefore fertility.
-We have also discussed the opposite case, if you have more than one ejaculation every 48 hours, the number of sperm can decrease.
+It does not directly affect.
+While it is true that long periods of abstinence decrease testosterone levels, and therefore sexual appetite, it does not affect sperm quality, nor, therefore, fertility.
+We have also discussed the opposite case, if you have more than one ejaculation every 48 hours, the number of sperm may decrease.

 Male infertility is psychological

-This statement assumes that it is impossible for man to have some kind of problem conceiving.
-As we have already seen, it is nothing more than a belief from past centuries, where there was no scientific foundation and society was very macho.
-When pregnancy is sought and it does not arrive after 12 months of having regular unprotected sex, it is best to seek a specialist to find the cause.
+This statement assumes that it is impossible for a man to have any type of problem conceiving.
+As we have already seen, it is nothing more than a belief from past centuries, where there was no scientific basis and society was very sexist.
+When pregnancy is sought and it does not occur after 12 months of regular unprotected sexual relations, it is best to seek a specialist to find the cause.
 In both men and women.

 Vasectomy reduces sexual vigor

 With a vasectomy what is achieved is that the semen does not contain sperm.
-These are produced in the testes, and once mature, they travel through a tube called the vas deferens to the prostatic urethra.
-There they are incorporated into the rest of the fluids that make up the semen.
-When doing a vasectomy, the vas deferens is cut and the sperm do not leave the testicles.
+These are produced in the testicles, and once mature, they travel through a tube called the deferens to the prostatic urethra.
+There they are incorporated into the rest of the fluids that make up semen.
+When performing a vasectomy, the vas deferens is cut and the sperm do not leave the testicles.
 But neither the amount of semen that is ejaculated nor the pleasurable sensations are affected at all.

-As you have seen, being able or not having children, or what is the same, your fertility as a man, has nothing to do with complying with what society calls being more or less virile.
+As you have seen, the ability or not to have children, or what is the same, your fertility as a man, has nothing to do with complying with what society calls being more or less virile.

-Comparisons are hateful in any area of our life.
+Comparisons are hateful in any area of our lives.
 So don't get carried away by conventions.

 The reasons why there are still people who do not know how to differentiate between male fertility and sexual vigor are due to misinformation.
-But today you already have strong arguments to know that if you have to go to a specialist in reproduction and fertility, it is not a cause for shame.
+But today you already have strong arguments to know that if you have to go to a reproduction and fertility specialist, it is no reason for shame.

 If you want to continue delving into it, here you will find some tips to improve male fertility.

-And if on the contrary what happens to you is that you feel tired, with less sexual appetite than normal in you or with little energy, if you feel like it you can take a look at these accessories.
+And if, on the other hand, what happens to you is that you feel tired, with less sexual appetite than normal or with little energy, If you feel like it you can take a look at these plugins.

 Or give yourself a break and allow yourself to acknowledge it.